Corruption Cases Shake Rural Financial System in Anhui

 The Anhui Provincial Rural Credit Union, established in 2004 through a restructuring of the local rural credit cooperative, is the umbrella that coordinates and provides services to 83 financial institutions in rural Anhui.
 It also supervises their practices under the guidance of the China Banking and Insurance Regulatory Commission.

-Anhui’s rural credit system has been shaken by an anti-graft storm since April, when Chen Feng, the former party chief of the Provincial Rural Credit Union, was placed under investigation.
+Anhui’s rural credit system has been shaken by an anti-graft storm since April, when Chen Peng, the former party chief of the Provincial Rural Credit Union, was placed under investigation.
 Chen is a veteran of Anhui’s rural financial system who spent more than 10 years in management posts in the Provincial Rural Credit Union.